abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

-# Part 11 - Persisting data - DynamoDB - Intro
+# Part 11 - Persisting data - DynamoDB - Introduction

 After all previous parts, we've made to the point where we can execute server logic in response to an HTTP request through API Gateway via Lambda / Proxy integration.
 In many cases, we need to store the state but serverless are inherently stateless, so we need to store it somewhere else.